microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 /// one becomes available.
 ///
 /// @param user the user scope of the package dependency.
 If NULL the caller's
 ///        user context is used.
-MUST be NULL if MddTryCreatePackageDependencyOptions::ScopeIsSystem
+MUST be NULL if MddCreatePackageDependencyOptions::ScopeIsSystem
 ///        is specified
 /// @param lifetimeArtifact MUST be NULL if lifetimeKind=MddPinPackageDependencyLifetimeKind::Process
 /// @param packageDependencyId allocated via HeapAlloc; use HeapFree to deallocate
 ///
 /// @note MddTryCreatePackageDependency() fails if the PackageDependency cannot be resolved to a specific
 ///       package.
 This package resolution check is skipped if
-///       MddTryCreatePackageDependencyOptions::DoNotVerifyDependencyResolution is specified.
+///       MddCreatePackageDependencyOptions::DoNotVerifyDependencyResolution is specified.
 This is useful
 ///       for installers running as user contexts other than the target user (e.g. installers
 ///       running as LocalSystem).
 STDAPI MddTryCreatePackageDependency(